Article - Disclaimer - About |

 Equation 3.5: True frequency The new phase of each bin can then be calculated by adding the phase shift required to avoid discontinuities.
 This is done by multiplying the true frequency with the time interval of the synthesis stage as shown in equation 3.6.

-Equation 3.8: Synthesis stage equation Each frame is then overlap-added as shown in equation 3.9.
-The variable stands for the number of frame and represents the unit step function.
+Each frame is then overlap-added as shown in equation 3.9.
+The variable

 Equation 3.9: Overlap-add of the synthesis frames Sorry about that, it was really painful I know.
 The good news is that we’re done with most of the maths now.
 3.4 ResamplingHey, good news!
 We have our signal that is now either stretched or compressed in time and the pitch is not changed.
 Now we need to resample our signal to get back to the initial duration and shift the pitch.
 Suppose I have a given sampling rate and I want to double the frequencies.
 The easiest thing to do is to pick only one sample out of two and to output the result.